Modbus Configuration Manual

 Modbus Slave Setup

 The Modbus slave is set up from the perspective of the Modbus master.
 If the Modbus master has a packet with 'ReadHoldingRegisters', then the slave should also be set up with a packet with 'ReadHoldingRegisters'.
-The only difference is in the channels.
-For a Modbus master packet where the channels are set up with Input='0', the channels in the Modbus slave are set up with Input='1'.
-Where Modbus master channels have Input='1', the Modbus slave channels have Input='0'.
-In other words, set up the Modbus slave packet exactly as you would set up the Modbus master packet, but make sure to invert the Input in the Modbus slave channels relative to the Modbus master channels.
+The only difference is in the CDPSignalChannels' Input property, which is set up inversely to that of the Master.
+In other words, set up the Modbus slave packet exactly as you would set up the Modbus master packet, but make sure to invert the Input in the Modbus slave CDPSignalChannels relative to the Modbus master channels.

 Note: If you have a Modbus master already set up, go into the Packet and copy all modules.
 Go into the corresponding Modbus slave packet and paste in the modules.
 Then go into each module in the Modbus slave and invert the Input attribute for all the channels in each module.